Robert Browning: Cultural references

 A memorial plaque for a member of the Voluntary Aid Detachment, engraved with a quotation from the Epilogue to Browning's Asolando.
 The inscription reads: "In Loving Memory of Louisa A. M. McGrigor Commandant V.A.D.
 Cornwall 22.
 Who died on service, March 31, 1917.
 Erected by her fellow workers in the British Red Cross Society, Women Unionist Association, Boy Scouts, Girl Guides and Friends.
 One who never turned her back but marched breast forward, Never doubted clouds would break, Never dreamed, though right were worsted, wrong would triumph, Held we fall to rise, are baffled to fight better, Sleep to wake."

+American composer Frances Marion Ralston (1875-1952) used Browning’s text for her song "Rabbi Ben Ezra."

+French composer Angèle Ravizé (1887-1980) used Browning’s text for her vocal quartet Voici le Printemps.

 The young Henry Walford Davies made a musical setting of Prospice in 1894 for baritone and string quartet.
 Stephen Banfield rates it highly among musical settings of Browning, calling it "one of his few very powerful compositions".
 It has been recorded by Martin Oxenham and the Bingham String Quartet.

 In 1914, the American modernist composer Charles Ives created the Robert Browning Overture, a dense and darkly dramatic piece with gloomy overtones reminiscent of the Second Viennese School.

 In 1917, the U.S. composer Margaret Hoberg Turrell composed a song based on Browning's poem "Love: Such a Starved Bank of Moss".
 In 1920, the U.S. composer Anne Stratton composed one based on Browning's poem "Parting at Morning".
+Browning's poetry has also been set to music by Morfydd Owen, Amy Beach, and Ned Rorem.